irisw0219/COVID19-Dashboard/README.md

-# COVID19-Dashboard
-COVID19 JHU Data Visualisation in R

-## Introduction
+## COVID19-Dashboard
 This tutorial was developed for visualizing the COVID19 data in R. Using open source Leaflet API, just a few lines of code will get you flying into web-mapping.
-[View map](https://irisw0219.github.io/covid19-data-viz/)
+[View map](https://irisw0219.github.io/COVID19-Dashboard/)

 ## Getting Started
 Code for generating the interactive map is in the Jupyter notebook.
-[View Code](https://github.com/irisw0219/covid19-data-viz/blob/master/COVID19%20Data%20Visualisation.ipynb)
+[View Code](https://github.com/irisw0219/COVID19-Dashboard/blob/master/COVID19%20Data%20Visualisation.ipynb)

 <style>